 COVID-19 Reporting Data

 Oconee Fall Line Technical College remains committed to the health and safety of students and employees, as well as campus visitors.
-In order to keep the College community informed, OFTC will provide weekly updates on the number of self-reported positive COVID-19 cases.
+In order to keep the College community informed, OFTC has provided weekly and monthly updates on the number of self-reported positive COVID-19 cases.

 This page is meant to provide baseline information for the college community and should not be considered scientific data.
 The college has protocols in place for both employee and student self-reporting and remains in constant contact with local health officials, Technical College System of Georgia (TCSG) leadership, and the Georgia Department of Public Health (DPH) to ensure accurate implementation of the latest health and safety guidelines related to COVID-19.

-- The College will only report cases which are self-reported by those within the college community, including employees, students, and campus visitors.
+- The College only reported cases which are self-reported by those within the college community, including employees, students, and campus visitors.

-- Positive cases are counted based on the date the positive case is reported to the college, not the date of the positive COVID-19 test.
+- Positive cases were counted based on the date the positive case is reported to the college, not the date of the positive COVID-19 test.